01 of 07

-Once you've added all of the oil and the mixture is creamy and fully blended, congratulations!
-You've made mayonnaise!
+Once you've added all of the oil and the mixture is creamy and fully blended, your mayonnaise is complete!
 Adjust the flavoring with lemon juice and Kosher salt and you're done.
 Add a little hot sauce for a kick.

 Homemade mayonnaise will keep for about a week in the fridge.Continue to 7 of 7 below.